-An IP- and OSI-capable AE-DCF may be elected as the designated router by the IP-capable nodes on the LAN, but not by the OSI-capable nodes; in this case, the AE-DCF must create a pseudonode, but the pseudonode must declare adjacencies in its LSPs only with the IP-capable nodes on the LAN.
+An IP- and OSI-capable AE-DCF may be elected as the designated router by the IP-capable nodes on the LAN, but not by the OSI-capable nodes; in this case, the AE-DCF must create a pseudonode, but the pseudonode must declare adjacencies in its LS-PDUs only with the IP-capable nodes on the LAN.

-Similarly, an IP- and OSI-capable AE-DCF may be elected as the designated router by the OSI-capable nodes on the LAN, but not by the IP-capable nodes; in this case, the AE-DCF must create a pseudonode, but the pseudonode must declare adjacencies in its LSPs only with the OSI-capable nodes on the LAN.
+Similarly, an IP- and OSI-capable AE-DCF may be elected as the designated router by the OSI-capable nodes on the LAN, but not by the IP-capable nodes; in this case, the AE-DCF must create a pseudonode, but the pseudonode must declare adjacencies in its LS-PDUs only with the OSI-capable nodes on the LAN.

-An IP- and OSI-capable AE-DCF may be elected as the designated router both by the IP-capable and by the OSI-capable nodes on the LAN; in this case, the AE-DCF must create a pseudonode that declares adjacencies in its LSPs to all of the nodes on the LAN.
+An IP- and OSI-capable AE-DCF may be elected as the designated router both by the IP-capable and by the OSI-capable nodes on the LAN; in this case, the AE-DCF must create a pseudonode that declares adjacencies in its LS-PDUs to all of the nodes on the LAN.

-In essence, an AE-DCF takes part in a separate election process for each network layer protocol that it supports, and if it wins any of the elections then it creates a pseudonode, but the pseudonode will declare adjacencies in its LSPs only with the set, or sets, of nodes that elected it.
+In essence, an AE-DCF takes part in a separate election process for each network layer protocol that it supports, and if it wins any of the elections then it creates a pseudonode, but the pseudonode will declare adjacencies in its LS-PDUs only with the set, or sets, of nodes that elected it.

-Consequently, OSI-only or IP-only nodes may receive LSPs from a pseudonode that lists adjacencies to nodes on the LAN that they do not have adjacencies with.
+Consequently, OSI-only or IP-only nodes may receive LS-PDUs from a pseudonode that lists adjacencies to nodes on the LAN that they do not have adjacencies with.
 If a packet should need to be forwarded via such a node, then it should be sent to the designated IS as per [ISO/IEC 10589] section C.2.5 item "h", and as per [IETF RFC 1195] section C.1.4 step 0 clause 8 on page 73.
 Note that these clauses in [ISO/IEC 10589] and [IETF RFC 1195] are non-normative.
 It is possible that there are implementations that do not exhibit this behaviour.
 Such an implementation will drop packets rather than send traffic to an AE-DCF for automatic encapsulation, if the AE-DCF is the designated router, and if non-compatible nodes on the same LAN are on the shortest path.

-Implementers and operators, therefore, have a choice to make, the choice is:
+Implementers and operators, therefore, have a choice to make; the choice is:

-1) Set the priority of the AE-DCF to a high value.
+- 1) Set the priority of the AE-DCF to a high value.
 This results in a single pseudonode appearing on the LAN, supported by an AE-DCF.
-The disadvantage of this approach is that there is a small chance that a legacy implementation exists on the LAN that does not forward traffic to an AE-DCF if a non-compatible node on the LAN is on the shortest path.
+The disadvantage of this approach is that there is a small chance that a legacy implementation exists on the LAN that does not forward traffic to an AE-DCF if a non-compatible node on the LAN is on the shortest path; or - 2) Set the priority of the AE-DCF to a low value.
+This results in one pseudonode appearing on the LAN for every network-layer protocol supported, explicitly sending traffic for non-compatible nodes through an AE-DCF.
+This improves interoperability but doubles the amount of LS-PDUs transmitted onto the LAN, possibly reducing scalability.